Use this calculator to help estimate the annual cost and revenue for full- or part-time care at the program and per-child level.

 – –– –– –– –– –– –%

-Enter the full-time weekly subsidy and private tuition rates for each age group.
+Enter the full-time or part-time weekly subsidy and private tuition rates for each age group.

 For CACFP either the family child care provider is eligible or some of the children in care must be eligible.